ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ViewTransition.rst

 that are useful for customising view transitions.

-Following is an introduction to view transitions and the ways in which the `ViewTransition </sdk/apps/qml/QtQuick/ViewTransition/>`__ attached property can be used to augment view transitions.
+Following is an introduction to view transitions and the ways in which the :ref:`ViewTransition <sdk_qtquick_viewtransition>` attached property can be used to augment view transitions.

 View transitions: a simple example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~